 On the flip side, if you’re young and fit are nitrates going to make a difference?

-N-O is used in research and by professional athletes to enhance workouts and boost performance, so you’ll have to decide for yourself if you want to rise to your potential or get left in the dust.
+N-O is used in research and by professional athletes to enhance workouts and boost your distance, so you’ll have to decide for yourself if you want to rise to your potential or get left in the dust.

-Nitric oxide is made in two major ways: from amino acids (which is capped and highly regulated) and from inorganic nitrates.
+Nitric oxide is made in two major ways: from amino acids (which is capped and tightly regulated) and from inorganic nitrates.